-Energy company Total has announced that on 30 April 2021, the world’s largest liquefied natural gas (LNG) bunker vessel in operation, Gas Agility, completed the refuelling of the world’s largest containership powered by LNG, the CMA CGM JACQUES SAADE, with around 16,400 cubic metres (m3) of LNG.
-The impressive feat occurred at the Port of Dunkirk.
+The world’s largest liquefied natural gas (LNG) bunker vessel in operation, Gas Agility, has completed the bunkering of the world’s largest containership powered by LNG, the CMA CGM JACQUES SAADE, with around 16,400 cubic metres (m3) of LNG.
+The impressive feat occurred at the Port of Dunkirk in France.

 The achievements required close cooperation across all partners of the ‘Green Loop’ project consortium, which comprises Total, the Dunkerque LNG terminal, Mitsui O.S.K.
 Lines (MOL) and CMA CGM.